Many challenges come with this change, and service members often overlook estate planning after transitioning.

 When you’re on active duty, it’s pretty easy to know what to do with your estate planning needs (I previously wrote an article about estate planning in the military, which you can find here).
 If you’re anything like me, your career looks something like this:

 - Have children: Add children as contingent beneficiaries.
-Make sure all your crap goes to them if you both pass.
-Hopefully, someone will establish a trust (or something) for them, but for now, we’ll just do whatever the base legal office tells us we can do for free.
+Make sure all your things go to them if you both pass.
+Hopefully, someone will establish a trust for them, but for now, we’ll just do whatever the base legal office tells us we can do for free.

 - Deployments: With each deployment, double check to make sure everything happened as outlined above.
 You know, in case you had extra kids and forgot.
-Oh, and get a POA.
-Note: if you’ve known your new spouse for less time than you expect to be deployed, you might want to get a limited POA.
+Oh, and get a power of attorney.
+Note: If you’ve known your new spouse for less time than you expect to be deployed, you might want to get a limited POA.
 Just sayin’.

 - You’re older than you used to be.
-While your life isn’t necessarily risker (especially if you’ve spent a lot of time in a combat zone), you are susceptible to a lot of things that you didn’t have to worry about in your 20s and 30s.
-As you get older, your estate planning needs become a higher priority.
+While your life is not as risky, your health is susceptible to things that you did not worry about in your 20s and 30s.
+As you age, your estate planning needs to become a higher priority.

 - You probably have more people to protect.
-Such as a family.
-Your family probably depends on your for a decent amount of income.
-And if not a family, you probably have people you’d like to give your stuff and money to when you die.
-If not, you should probably stop reading this article.
+Your family may depend on you.
+And if not a family, you probably still have people you would like to give your valuables and money to when you die.

 1. Income Protection

 What happens when you die?
-Your income stops.
-Not just your pension, but income associated with any job you pick up along the way.
-While the Survivor Benefit Plan (SBP) may be appropriate, you need to look at SBP (or any alternatives) as a supporting part of a bigger picture.
-You should look at any estate planning effort as a means to address your family’s entire income needs, not just your pension.
+Your income stops — not just your pension but also income associated with any jobs you pick up along the way.
+While the Survivor Benefit Plan (SBP) may be appropriate, you may need to look for alternatives.
+Estate planning should address your family’s entire income needs, not just your pension.

-Most likely, this will involve a life insurance policy, unless you’re confident that you have enough saved away in retirement accounts (which are accessible without penalty after death) that you don’t need a life insurance policy.
-However, you should plan for your life insurance policy to work in conjunction with other available sources of income, such as your retirement accounts, after-tax accounts, dividend-paying stocks, and SBP to support the income needs of your loved ones.
+This will likely involve a life insurance policy, unless you are confident that you have enough saved away in retirement accounts (which are accessible without penalty after death) that you do not need one.
+Plan for your life insurance policy to work in conjunction with your retirement accounts, after-tax accounts, dividend-paying stocks and SBP to support the income needs of your loved ones.

-Below are a couple of links to some articles that I’ve written about protecting your income after the military:
+Below are links to some articles about protecting your income after the military:

 - What Happens to SGLI After the Military?

-- Understanding the Survivor Benefit Plan (in-depth article & podcast)
+- Understanding the Survivor Benefit Plan (in-depth article and podcast)

-- Term Life Insurance Vs. Survivor Benefit Plan—A Side By Side Comparison
+- Term Life Insurance Versus Survivor Benefit Plan — A Side-By-Side Comparison

 2. Asset Protection

 - Probate assets.
-Probate is what happens when you have a will.
-Your will is entered into the court with jurisdiction, then there’s usually a waiting period.
-This is to make sure that someone doesn’t ‘come forth’ with a more recent copy of your will, or attempt to contest it.
-This doesn’t usually happen, but people do read obituaries and make stuff up just to see if they can get some ‘go away’ money.
-Probate assets can be tied up for weeks, months, or years.
+Probate is a legal process that determines whether your will is valid, if you have one, or who should handle your affairs and receive your estate if you don’t.
+The will is entered into the court with jurisdiction, notice is given to the beneficiaries and heirs and there is often a hearing.
+This is to make sure that no one comes forward with a more recent copy of the will or attempts to contest it.
+This does not usually happen, but probate assets can be tied up for weeks, months or years.

 3. Survivor Protection